From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Experiments

 The network comprises convolutional, recurrent, flow-based and feed-forward components.
 Specifically: \begin{itemize} \item \textbf{Input:} Raw ECG signal of shape $(1000,12)$. \item \textbf{Conv Block 1:} Conv1D with 16 filters (kernel size 5, padding 2), followed by batch normalization, ReLU activation and max-pooling, yielding output of shape $(500,16)$. \item \textbf{Conv Block 2:} Conv1D with 32 filters (kernel size 5, padding 2), followed by batch normalization, ReLU activation and max-pooling, yielding output of shape $(250,32)$. \item \textbf{GRU Layer:} Processes the sequence of length 250 with 32-dimensional inputs to produce a fixed embedding of size $H$. \item \textbf{RealNVP Flow:} Two coupling layers with alternating binary masks; each layer uses MLPs to scale and translate one half of the $H$-dimensional vector, producing a latent vector of the same size. \item \textbf{MLP Head:} Fully connected layer to 32 units with ReLU, then a second layer to $C$ logits for multi-label classification. \end{itemize} In our model, the embedding dimension is \(H = 64\) and the number of classes is \(C = 5\).

-\textit{Convolutional blocks} extract local waveform features and reduce the temporal dimension by scanning the signal with small filters, stabilizing activations via batch normalization, injecting non-linearity with ReLU, and halving the time length through max-pooling. \textit{GRU layer} integrates these features over time, retaining important patterns and discarding noise. \textit{RealNVP flow} warps the embedding distribution into a flexible latent space by alternately scaling and shifting parts of the vector under learned transformations. \textit{MLP head} maps the latent vector to class logits, which are converted to independent probabilities by sigmoid at inference.
+\textit{Convolutional blocks} extract local waveform features and reduce the temporal dimension by scanning the signal with small filters, stabilizing activations via batch normalization, injecting non-linearity with ReLU, and halving the time length through max-pooling. \textit{GRU layer} integrates these features over time, retaining important patterns and discarding noise. \textit{RealNVP flow} warps the embedding distribution into a flexible latent space by alternately scaling and shifting parts of the vector under learned transformations.
+While our ablation study indicated comparable classification performance without this block, we retained it to ensure robust modeling of complex probability densities, following the literature discussed in Section~\ref{sec:DL_for_ECG}. \textit{MLP head} maps the latent vector to class logits, which are converted to independent probabilities by sigmoid at inference.